Skip to main content

 Cons and Complications

-The most common side effects, in clinical trials, include nausea, anxiety and dizziness.
+The most common side effects, as seen in clinical trials, include nausea, anxiety and dizziness.
 Dyskinesia (involuntary, uncontrolled movements) also may occur, particularly during the period of converting to this medication from immediate-release levodopa.

 As with other oral levodopa drugs, Crexont can compete with dietary protein for absorption.
-If the medication does not work optimally (wearing off before the next dose is due or taking a long time to start working), you may consider separating the medication from meals – taking 30 minutes before a meal, if possible.
+If the medication does not work optimally, such aswearing off before the next dose is due or taking a long time to start working, you may consider separating the medication from meals.
+Typically doctors recommend you take 30 minutes before or 60 minutes after a meal, if possible.
 Learn more about levodopa and diet here.

 We use cookies to ensure that you get the best experience.
 By continuing to use this website, you indicate that you have read our Terms of Service and Privacy Policy.